 The company stated that incremental holdings near U.S. ports provides needed flexibility and speed in those portions of the supply chain experiencing extreme volatility.

-Brian Cornell, chairman and chief executive officer of Target Corporation, said, “Target’s business continues to generate healthy increases in traffic and sales, despite sustained volatility in the macro environment, including shifting consumer buying patterns and rapidly changing operating conditions.
+Brian Cornell, chairman and chief executive officer of Target Corporation, said, “Target’s business continues to generate healthy increases in traffic and sales, despite volatility in the macro environment, including shifting consumer buying patterns and rapidly changing operating conditions.
 Since we reported our first quarter results, we have continued to monitor external conditions and have determined the necessary actions to remain nimble in the current environment,” said Cornell.

 “The additional steps we are announcing today will ensure that we deliver for our guests while driving further growth.
 While these decisions will result in additional costs in the second quarter, we’re confident this rapid response will pay off for our business and our shareholders over time, resulting in improved profitability in the second half of the year and beyond,” he added.